krezefal/rebrain-test-repo/README.md

 sudo dnf install cool-tool
 ```

-But you can also install it by cloning this repo and build the binary manually (see section **Builbing** below):
+But you can also install it by cloning this repo and build the binary manually (see the section **Builbing** below):

 ```
 git clone git@gitlab.rebrainme.com:devops_users_repos/4556/rebrain-devops-task1.git